 The institution offers training and awareness programs at a minimum bi-annually through the Crime and Safety Officer.
-These training and resources will be made available to students and staff.
+These training and resources will be made available to staff.
 The biannual training plan will cover various topics as determined by the institution to provide awareness and knowledge to the school community in relation to crime and safety awareness and prevention tools/resources available.

 MyComputerCareer strives to provide its students and employees a secure and safe environment in which to teach and learn, including through compliance with applicable federal, state, and local building codes, board of health and fire marshal regulations.
 This having been said, the institution recognizes, and encourages others to be aware, that no environment is entirely free of risk.
 Each person must assume responsibility for his or her own safety both on-campus and off.
-MyComputerCareer encourages all students, faculty, staff, and visitors to take an active role in their own safety and security while on campus by adhering to the following guidelines:
+MyComputerCareer encourages all faculty, staff, and visitors to take an active role in their own safety and security while at Headquarters by adhering to the following guidelines:

-- Walk in well-lighted and well-traveled areas after dark.
-Walk with a friend. - Immediately report all suspicious persons, vehicles, or activities to the Site Coordinator. - Immediately report all crimes, security problems, or hazardous conditions to the Site Coordinator. - If you believe your vehicle has been burglarized, or the school has been burglarized (as an employee), please do not enter the premises but contact the Site Coordinator and/or the police immediately and go to a secured location. - Never study alone in an isolated area outside of the campus suite. - Lock your car and secure valuables when using campus parking facilities. - Use bicycle racks located on campus and lock your bicycle. - Become familiar with emergency exits and the locations of fire alarm pull stations and extinguishers in your building. - Lock offices when you are not present.
+- · Walk in well-lighted and well-traveled areas after dark.
+Walk with a friend. - Immediately report all suspicious persons, vehicles, or activities to your immediate supervisor or Executive Director of Compliance or Director of Purchasing and Facilities. - Immediately report all crimes, security problems, or hazardous conditions to the Director of Purchasing and Facilities. - Lock your car and secure valuables when using HQ parking facilities. - Become familiar with emergency exits and the locations of fire alarm pull stations and extinguishers in your building. - Lock offices when you are not present.